 Credit spread is the difference between a prearranged reference interest rate (e.g. Euribor) and the bond’s real interest rate.
 This difference depends on the credit rating of the bond’s issuer.
 Spread risk consists in the downgrading of the issuer’s credit rating, which will lead to an increase of the credit spread and a decrease of the bond’s current value.

 The risk associated with the loss of the real capital value which is caused by a greater than expected inflation rise.

 In case the bond type gives the issuer the right to revoke and redeem the bonds earlier than their maturity, the investor faces the risk of the bonds to be revoked or redeemed at an unfavourable price.

 Investment risks reflect the volatility of an investment’s performance.
-The relation between performance and risk is proportional that is the achievement of a higher return presupposes that the investor undertakes higher or greater risk and vice versa.
+The relation between performance and risk is proportional; that is, the achievement of a higher return presupposes that the investor undertakes higher risk and vice versa.

 The risk stemming from the lack of marketability of an investment that cannot be bought or sold quickly enough to prevent or minimize a loss.
 Market’s liquidity depends on the market’s organization (stock exchange or over the counter) but also of the relevant instruments.
 Selling or buying a common product may be easy but there may be greater difficulties for very specific products.
 There is usually a liquidity risk for investment products of low tradability.

 The risk that an issuer of a bond may be unable to make timely principal and interest payments or when a company’s share price may be minimized in case the company bankrupts.